 Nano 33 BLE Sense

 The Arduino Nano 33 BLE Sense combines a tiny form factor, different environment sensors and the possibility to run AI using TinyML and TensorFlow™ Lite.
-Weather you are looking at creating your first embedded ML application or you want to use Bluetooth Low Energy to connect your project to your phone, the Nano 33 BLE Sense will make that journey easy.
+Whether you are looking at creating your first embedded ML application or you want to use Bluetooth® Low Energy to connect your project to your phone, the Nano 33 BLE Sense will make that journey easy.

-The LSM9DS1 inertial measurement unit features a 3D accelerometer, gyroscope and magnetometer and allows you to detect orientation, motion or vibrations in your project.
+The LSM9DS1 inertial measurement unit features a 3D accelerometer, gyroscope and magnetometer allowing you to detect orientation, motion or vibrations in your project.

-The MP34DT05 microphone allows to capture and analyze sound in real time and can be used to create a voice interface for your project.
+Use the built-in omnidirectional digital microphone (MP34DT05) to capture and analyze sound in real time to create a voice interface for your project.
 Use the PDM library to implement its functionalities in your projects.

 The LPS22HB picks up on barometric pressure and allows for a 24-bit pressure data output between 260 to 1260 hPa.
 This data can also be processed to calculate the height above sea level of the current location.

 The HTS221 capacitive digital sensor measures relative humidity and temperature.
-It has a temperature accuracy of ± 0.5 °C (between 15-40 °C) and is thereby perfectly suited to detect ambient temperature.
+It has an accuracy of ± 0.5 °C and is thereby perfectly suited to detect ambient temperature.

 Learn how to read data from the LPS22HB barometric pressure sensor on the Nano 33 BLE Sense board.

-Learn about the history of Bluetooth®, how BLE works and how to connect two Nano BLE devices over Bluetooth®.
+Learn about the history of Bluetooth®, how Bluetooth® Low Energy works and how to connect two Nano BLE devices over Bluetooth®.

 Learn how to control the built in RGB LED on the Nano 33 BLE Sense board over Bluetooth®, using an app on your phone.